jcurve/jcurve-internal-docker-api-test/README.md

 *Note, we probably actually only need one custom file for the api, the front end and the CDN.
 Any services should be just using the official containers for that service.*

-**Are we going to store images on dockerhub?
+**Are we going to store our images on dockerhub?
 What does that actually really mean?
 Why wouldn't we just use git?**

 *TBD*